axeloz/filesharing/readme.md

 ## Known issues

+1.)
 If you are using Nginx, you might be required to do additional setup in order to increase the upload max size.
 Check the Nginx's documentation for `client_max_body_size`.

+2.)
+Set Folder to apache2/nginx user `chown -R www-data:www-data /path/to/app/dir`

+2.1) Set correct files permission `find /path/to/app/dir -type f -exec chmod 644 {} \;`

+2.2) Set correct folder permission `find /path/to/app/dir -type d -exec chmod 755 {} \;`

 ## Development